vladzamfir/backfeed/README.md

 The reputation distribution mechanism is resistant to Sybil attacks so long as Sybil cannot predict the evaluations of non-Sybil commmunity members.

+## This code is pre-alpha - the contract does not compile and is incomplete.